python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_Python/050_pcdr_simple.md

 ## for a frequency in MHz.
 Then,
 ## - Automatically convert the specified frequency to Hz
 ## - Create an OsmosdrReceiver using the given frequency
-## - Display the center frequency strength
+## - Display the tuned frequency strength

 ## 3